Swati000000888/my-project/README.md

  * Run Command:

              python3 script/upload_and_delete.py

- ### Run Background Task for Fetching and Classifying Messages
+ ### File 3: Run Background Task for Fetching and Classifying Messages

 Install the required library:

           pip install openai==0.28

    * Start the custom command to fetch and classify messages:

    Run Command:

           python manage.py fetch_and_classify

-# DFlow Integration Setup for DPP Project
+## Flowise Integration Setup for DPP Project
   Purpose:

-      DFlow is used to integrate AI-driven conversational agents and other automation tools into your Django project.
+* DFlow is used to integrate AI-driven conversational agents and other automation tools into your Django project.
 By integrating DFlow, your project can handle user interactions, process chat messages, and automate workflows.

 * Command to Install DFlow: